RickCarlino/KoalaCards/README.md

 ## Developer Setup 🛠️

-**Prerequisites:** This app only works on Linux (tested on a recent Xubuntu version).
-The app needs access to a soundcard, so keep that in mind if you want to run it in a virtualized environment like Docker or WSL.
-NodeJS is required.
+**Prerequisites:** NodeJS is required.
 I've tested it on v18 of node, and newer versions will probably work too.

 The project is in a semi-public alpha phase.
 If you don't understand the instructions below, you might want to wait for the project to mature before proceeding.
 Please only contact me for help if you're a professional software developer.